 When the service account user name and the AD user account name don’t match, Agentless DSSO can fail.
 When this happens, you are returned to the default sign on page and a GSS_ERR error appears in the SysLog.
 The service account user name and the AD user account are case sensitive and must match when AES encryption is enabled on the service account.

 Service account password — Password for the account that you created in AD.

 - Validate service account credential on save — Optional.
 Not case sensitive.
 Validates the service account credentials as an optional step in saving the Kerberos realm configuration.
 If it's checked, the service account will be authenticated by the AD agent.
 If the credentials cannot be validated, an error message appears.
-If you don't want to validate or can't because the AD agent isn't responsive, the box can be unchecked to skip the validation.
+If you don't want to validate or can't because the AD agent isn't responsive, the box can be cleared to skip the validation.

 - Click Save.